Zoxcore/GSoC2019/project_ideas_list.md

 ### Code Cleanup and Stability

 <b>Brief Explanation:</b>
-The Source Code for ToxBlinkenwall has evolved over the years, by quickly implementing features and ideas and testing them out.<br>
+The Source Code for ToxBlinkenwall (eWindow) has evolved over the years, by quickly implementing features and ideas and testing them out.<br>
 This Process was great for fast progress, yet not so great for a clear and structured code base.<br>
 We want to clean the Code, and fix some of the most common mistakes made.<br>